-Travel guides can give you ideas for activities and events in the city and they are great for learning more about cultural and historical references and hot spots.
-If you are traveling to a non-English speaking location like Paris or Barcelona you will want to read up on some common phrases.
+Travel guides can give you ideas for activities and events in the city and they're great for learning more about cultural and historical references and hot spots.
+If you're traveling to a non-English speaking location like Paris or Barcelona, you will want to read up on some common phrases.
 Depending on your language skill you want even want to ask for language learning software like Rosetta Stone.

-Even if you consider yourself to be an expert phoneographer you will want to consider taking a nicer camera so your pictures will be higher resolution.
-During your time abroad you will see some breathtaking sights and those are memories you will want to treasure forever.
+Even if you consider yourself to be an expert photographer, you'll want to consider taking a nicer camera so your pictures will be higher resolution.
+During your time abroad, you'll see some breathtaking sights and those are memories you'll want to treasure forever.

 GE favorite: Nikon D3200 DSLR

 Petty theft is common in most major cities.
-An over-the-body purse will make it harder for thiefs to get to your money and IDs.
+An over-the-body purse will make it harder for thieves to get to your valuables.
 A passport holder is also a handy travel item for men and women to keep their passports, IDs, and plane tickets in one safe and convenient place.